How Dangerous is Tooth Decay

 Hey there!
 Some links on this page are affiliate links which means that; if you choose to make a purchase, I may earn a small comission at no extra cost to you.
 I greatly appreciate your support!

-Tooth decay is a growing problem in the United States.
-According to the Centers for Disease Control and Prevention, 1 in 3 Americans has experienced tooth decay by their 20s, and this number jumps to 1 out of 2 by their 30s.
 The main culprit behind tooth decay is bacteria that live on your teeth and cause cavities when they eat sugar or ferment it inside your mouth.
 Luckily there are treatments available for preventing tooth decay and treating any symptoms that arise after it has already taken hold!

-Tooth decay is a common dental problem that can affect your teeth and gums.
-Tooth decay occurs when bacteria in your mouth break down food, causing damage to the enamel of your teeth.
 This can lead to cavities (also called tooth decay), which are holes in the hard outer layer of your teeth.
 Cavities are painless at first, but over time they can become painful or even cause infection if not treated properly by a dentist or dental professional.

 • Tooth pain.